bool3max/discord-rotating-status/README.md

 1. Clear your status and make sure the script is not running
 2. Open the devtools and select the "Network" tab
 3. Set your status manually from within the Discord UI, choosing the appropriate custom emoji
-4. Observe the appropriate request in the "Network" tab (the Chrome devtools shorten it's URL to `settings`) and select it
+4. Observe the appropriate request in the "Network" tab (the Chrome devtools shorten its URL to `settings`) and select it
 5. Observe the correct `emoji_id` value in the JSON request payload of the request

 ### `systemd` service unit for autostarting on linux systems